-Its all about the money.
+Its all about the money or control.
 No matter what they tell you.

 Blockchains and distributed ledgers are transforming the way entire industries work especially in the Fintech and logistics industries.
 With new deployment models being rolled out by cloud providers bring up the opportunities for companies to at least test out blockchain efficiently.

 When it comes to blockchain it is important to understand that most of the cost savings that will be realized generally will be through implementing “business logic” into smart contracts.
 When this business logic is introduced companies can than look at other ways to reduce costs such as removing intermediaries and employees.

 When implementing this logic, you’re essentially handing off your prior “intermediary” tasks to computer code (aka smart contracts or Chaincode) that will be triggered by events originating from perhaps different consortium members.